38. Slovenia and Croatia – 2014

 The city is inside the inner white limestone wall.
 The walls meant protection, and with limited space, the streets were necessarily very narrow.

 Our guide showed us some graffiti from 1597, in which one of the residents wrote that he was tired of having his windows broken by the youth playing some kind of football on the streets.
-He also showed us the old orphanage.
+The guide also showed us the old orphanage.
 Since it was shameful to have a child out of wedlock, there was a window with a Lazy Susan kind of contraption, where a woman could place a newborn and turn the wheel and walk away without the people in the orphanage knowing her identity.
 If she thought she might want to claim the child later, she would break a coin in 2 and leave one half with the baby.
 The kids lived in the orphanage for 6 years, and then they went to work for an upper-class family or in the fields.

 We went to the old synagogue and museum.
 This is the second oldest synagogue in Europe and the only Jewish Museum in Croatia.
 In 1492 some of the Spanish Jews fled to tolerant, welcoming Dubrovnik.